graphcore/poprithms/README.md

 mkdir build; cd build;
 ```

 Configure cmake.
-If boost is installed in a standard location,
+If boost is installed in a standard location, from the build directory,
 ```
 cmake /path/to/poprithms/root/dir
 ```